 Here are some of the most popular and effective types of marketing:

-- Direct Marketing - This is a wide term which refers to the technique where organisations communicate directly with the consumer through mail, email, texts, fliers and various promotional materials.
+Direct Marketing - This is a wide term which refers to the technique where organizations communicate directly with the consumer through mail, email, texts, fliers and various promotional materials.

-- Diversity Marketing - The aim of this strategy is to take into account the different diversities in a culture in terms of beliefs, expectations, tastes and needs and then create a customised marketing plan to target those consumers effectively.
+Diversity Marketing - The aim of this strategy is to take into account the different diversities in a culture in terms of beliefs, expectations, tastes and needs and then create a customized marketing plan to target those consumers effectively.